Deriving knowledge from Knowledge Graphs

 The only true wisdom is in knowing you know nothing.

 The word ‘knowledge’ is a word used so often in our daily lives, without a universally accepted conceptual reference.
 The terms, ‘data and information’ and ‘information and knowledge’, are often used synonymously.
-However, as argued by Min Chen and David S. Ebert in their paper, ‘Data, Information, and Knowledge in Visualization’ – data is not information and information is not knowledge.
+However, as argued by Min Chen and David S. Ebert in their paper, ‘Data, Information, and Knowledge in Visualisation’ – data is not information and information is not knowledge.
 Philosophers and scientists have been struggling with the definition of the aforementioned terms for thousands of years, mainly because knowledge and information, in contrast to data, are the product of a synthesis in one’s mind and exist only in this mind.

 But what if we map knowledge in an artificial mind?